ajaycalicut17/laravel-trash/README.md

 }
 ```

-To enable trash for a model, add the Ajaycalicut17\LaravelTrash\Traits\Trashable trait to the model:
+To enable this package for a model, add the Ajaycalicut17\LaravelTrash\Traits\Trashable trait to the Eloquent model:

 ```php
 <?php